 How to Experience God’s Blessings

-I received a question from a reader this week asking why, if God desires to bless us in so many ways, do we sometimes fail to experience his blessings?
+I received a question this week from a reader asking why, if God desires to bless us in so many ways, do we sometimes fail to experience His blessings?

 In order to understand how God’s blessings work, we must understand three things: The first is that God has specific plans for how he would like each of us to live.
 The second is that we have free will, which allows us to either follow his plans or ignore them.
 The third is that his blessings, to a large degree, are determined by how closely we follow his plans.